 Air travel tips for people with hearing loss

 It's no secret that air travel has become more unpleasant in recent years.
-Oversold flights, minimal food service and airlines' desire to squeeze more passengers in by eliminating legroom are just a few of the indignities travelers must suffer in order to get to their destinations.
+COVID-19, oversold flights, minimal food service and airlines' desire to squeeze more passengers in by eliminating legroom are just a few of the indignities travelers must suffer in order to get to their destinations.

 Before your trip

-Before you go, review our travel tips for people with hearing loss, including a suggested packing list, to make sure you're prepared for any minor hiccups--such as your hearing aid batteries dying out.
+Before you go, review our travel tips for people with hearing loss, including a suggested packing list, to make sure you're prepared for any minor hiccups—such as forgetting your hearing aid battery charger.
 You also may want to visit your hearing healthcare professional to make sure your devices are in good shape before you travel with your hearing aids.
 Don't forget your cleaning kit!

 An increasing number of airports have installed induction loop systems, which consist of a loop of wire that produces an electromagnetic signal received directly by hearing aids.
 Telecoils used with induction loop systems allow hearing aid and cochlear implant users to hear more clearly despite the presence of background noise or poor acoustics.
 To be connected to the airport’s induction loop, you just need to switch your hearing aids to the “telecoil” or "T" setting.
 If you are not sure if your hearing aids have telecoils, ask your hearing healthcare provider.